ds-raw/People-Tracking-Alert/README.md

   YOLOv8 shines with high precision in identifying people, even in complex or crowded environments 🏙️.
 It can detect individuals quickly while maintaining strong performance across various lighting conditions 🌇.

 - **Tracking Performance:**
-  The system assigns unique IDs to each person using a distance-based tracking method.
-For those seeking cutting-edge tracking accuracy, this can be upgraded with advanced algorithms like **SORT** or **BoT-SORT** 🔄.
+  The system tracks each detected person and assigns unique IDs using BoT-SORT, the default algorithm, combining motion and appearance data for robust tracking 🔄.
+Alternatively, the powerful ByteTrack can be enabled to enhance multi-object tracking 🚶‍♂️🚶‍♀️.

 ## 3. The Logic Behind 🔍🤔